USEC-WHISKEY/hdest-weapons/README.md

 The source code for this project is licensed under GNU v3.
 You are free to fork this code and make your own adjustments.

-Permission to reuse any game assets, sounds, or graphics are not granted unless you are using them in a project for either Hideous Destructor or creating a weapon that derives from `BHDWeapon`, the base class of the weapons for this mod.
-Reusing the player sprite is permitted if using the sprite within Hideous Destructor.
+The gun art assets, sounds, and player sprite are not allowed to be reused in other projects.
+Permission is only granted if you plan on forking this repository to create your own modifications.
+Permission for other Doom mods, or other games, is not granted.

 ## Game Options